veliovgroup/Meteor-Files/docs/aws-s3-integration.md

 {
   "name": "amazon-lambda-resizer",
   "version": "0.0.1",
-  "description": "Resizer for lambda images in a S3 bucket from a folter_name to folter_name-half", "main": "index.js",
+  "description": "Resizer for lambda images in a S3 bucket from a source_folder to target_folder", "main": "index.js",
   "scripts": {
     "start": "node index.js"